 NAME:

-ADDRES SS:

-In the m natter of development of property located at
+In the matter of development of pr

-The dev velopment as specified in Application No. has been:
+The development as specified in A Application No. has been:

- AP PROVED
+☐ APPROVED

-🗋 AP PROVED subject to the following conditions:
+☐ APPROVED subject to the fo ollowing conditions:

-• RE FUSED for the following reasons:
+REFUSED for the following re easons:

-DATE C DF DECISION:
+DATE OF DECISION:

-Develop oment Permit issued on the day of
+Development Permit issued on the e day of , ,,

-A development permit will be issued in accordance with this notice but not be valid until 21 days after the date that this decision has been given, unless an appeal is lodged pursuant to section 686(1) of the Act.
-If an appeal is lodged, then a permit will not be issued until the Subdivision and Development Appeal Board has determined that appeal and this notice of decision may be modified, confirmed, or nullified thereby.
+the date that this decision has Act.
+If an appeal is lodged s been given, unless an appeal is lo l, then a permit will not be ice but not be valid until 21 days after odged pursuant to section 686(1) of the issued until the Subdivision and his notice of decision may be modified,

-DATE:
+DATE: SIGNED: Development Officer

-Developm ent Officer